stone-zeng/stone-zeng.site/src/posts/2019-10-03-exact-diagonalization/index.md

 The **chemical potential** $\mu$ in the last part essentially sets the total number of particles.
 If the number is fixed, then it will become a constant and we can simply ignore it.

-To represent the wave fuction, we can choose the occupation number basis:
+To represent the wave function, we can choose the occupation number basis:

 $$
 \ket{n_1,\, n_2, \, \ldots,\, n_i,\, \ldots,\, n_N}.